rileydavid/kraken-lstm-prediction-engine/README.md

 An elusive performance bottleneck was ultimately traced to a tight loop in the Kraken WebSocket data collector monopolizing CPU resources.
 This reinforced the value of early instrumentation and validating system-level performance assumptions before deeper architectural debugging.

+### Docker Networking Optimization

+The architecture initially relied on hard-coded container IPs, which worked but created brittle network dependencies.
+A more sustainable approach would be to use Docker’s automatic DNS-based service discovery (container hostnames), allowing services to communicate reliably without manual IP management.
+This would improve portability, reduce configuration overhead, and eliminate the need to maintain static IP assignments across environments.

 ### What Went Well

 Established a modular experimental pipeline integrating streaming data ingestion, experiment tracking, and deployable inference - creating a scalable foundation for future work.